AI Cannot Enforce Its Own Authority

 Fail Scenario # 6

-A warehouse robot agent optimizes throughput by adjusting movement patterns, unintentionally violating safety assumptions around human proximity.
+A warehouse robot agent optimizes throughput by adjusting movement patterns.

 The core failure